World Child Cancer

 Xploro recreates environments like this ward in a Malawi hospital.

-Localized avatar names for low and middle income countries
+Localized avatar names for low- and middle-income countries

 We include localized avatar name packs – these are Akan names in Ghana